How we're here to serve you

 What we're doing for the health of our customers and teammates

-The health and well-being of our employees, customers and communities is always a top priority for us.
-We’ve enhanced thorough cleaning practices in our locations and on our ATM/ ITM machines in an effort to support a healthy banking experience.
-We are encouraging our employees and customers to follow the personal hygiene recommendations provided by the CDC.
-Our team is also avoiding non-essential travel and using video conference rather than in-person meetings.
-And of course, teammates are staying away from work when sick.
+Everyone's health and well-being is always a top priority.
+We’ve enhanced thorough cleaning practices in our locations and on our ATM/ITM machines to support a healthy banking experience.
+And we're encouraging employees and customers to follow the personal hygiene recommendations provided by the CDC.
+We're also asking teammates to stay home from work when feeling sick.

 How we're helping customers impacted by coronavirus

-The Bank of Missouri knows COVID-19 is putting a strain on our customers and small businesses across our state.
-The Bank is available and ready to provide assistance.
-Here are a few of the ways we’re helping customers affected by COVID-19.1
+It's no secret COVID-19 has put a strain on our customers and small businesses across our state.
+We're here to provide assistance to customers affected by COVID-19.1

 Deposit account assistance